RedEdge967/adventures-of-red/README.md

 ## Running
 - This game is only made with html5 and javascript, so you can run this game in your browser
 - go to https://rededge.is-a.dev/adventures-of-red/
+- If any executable setups needed, I will release them in a new release

+## To edit
+- To edit this game, you need GDevelop app or web version
+- Download the json file from releases (not yet released. will release soon)
+- and open it with GDevelop
+- and start editing

+## Support this game
+- If you think this game is good, support this project by starring and sharing this project with your friends

+## Can I contribute?
+- Sure.
+Open an issue, point out errors and what not? wanna fix something yourself? open a PR and I really appreciate it

+## Questions?
+- If you have any doughts reguarding this project, ask any questions in discussions